Strabismus

 - Incomitant strabismus is less common.
 It is caused by paralytic strabismus such as cranial nerve palsies or restrictive strabismus such as Brown syndrome.

-- Strabismus may cause permanent loss of three-dimensional vision, amblyopia (visual acuity loss), and/or ocular torticollis.
+- Strabismus may cause permanent loss of depth perception, amblyopia (decreased vision), and/or ocular torticollis.

 - Strabismus can result in significant psychosocial problems for children, which warrant attention and treatment.